Installation via Source#

 Note

-Below are some of the main instructions to build gospl from the git source tree.
+Below are some of the main instructions to build goSPL from the git source tree.
 This approach is mainly for experienced users working on a Linux environment.
-It is highly recommended to use docker or conda, for quick installation and for package and dependency updates.
+It is highly recommended to use conda, for quick installation and for packages and dependencies updates.

 mkdir /tmp/mpich-build